suds-community/suds/README.rst

     proxy exposes web services via getattr(), any attribute (including methods) provided by the ServiceProxy class hides WS operations defined by the WSDL.
-    So, by moving everything to the SoapClient, WSDL operations are no longer hidden without having to use *hoky* names for attributes and methods in the service proxy.
+    So, by moving everything to the SoapClient, WSDL operations are no longer hidden without having to use *hokey* names for attributes and methods in the service proxy.
 Instead, the service proxy has __client__ and __factory__ attributes (which really should be at low risk for name collision).
 For now the get_instance() and get_enum() methods have not been moved to preserve